Pokémon Diamond and Pearl are finally getting remakes. And they’re almost here.

 Meanwhile, Shining Pearl players will encounter Palkia, a Water and Dragon-Type Pokémon with the ability to distort space.
 Both Pokémon have the ability Pressure, which makes the opposing Pokémon use twice as much PP.

-Players will encounter both as they are going on a journey through the Sinnoh region with their rival Barry and ultimately fighting the evil organization Team Galactic, which is led by a philosophical man named Cyrus.
+Players will encounter both as they are going on a journey through the Sinnoh region with their rival Barry and ultimately fighting the evil organization Team Galactic, led by a philosophical man named Cyrus.

 How faithful to the originals are Pokémon Brilliant Diamond and Pokémon Shining Pearl?

-What studio is the Pokémon Brilliant Diamond and Pokémon Shining Pearl developer?
+Who is the Pokémon Brilliant Diamond and Pokémon Shining Pearl developer?

 These games have two directors: Ilca's Yuichi Ueda and The Pokémon Company's Junichi Masuda.
 While it's somewhat disappointing that these remakes were outsourced, it will at least give Game Freak more time to dedicate to Pokémon Legends: Arceus.